OPENDAP/bes/modules/dmrpp_module/data/README.md

 access to data stored in S3 or on spinning disk.

-We have conducted tests of this software and the Google Cloud Store and found that it orks with that Web Object Store as well.
+We have conducted tests of this software and the Google Cloud Store and found that it works with that Web Object Store as well.
 In fact, reconfiguration to GCS is trivial.

 ## Overview